-Other expense was \$1.5 million for the twelve months ended December 31, 2012 compared to other income of \$0.3 million for the twelve months ended December 31, 2011.
-Other income (expense) consists primarily of foreign exchange gains and losses attributable to fluctuations of the U.S. dollar against the local currencies of certain of the countries in which we operate, interest earned on our invested cash balances and bank fees associated with maintaining our credit facility.
+Other income was \$0.5 million for the year ended December 31, 2014 compared to other expense of \$1.5 million for the year ended December 31, 2013.
+Other income (expense) consists primarily of foreign exchange gains and losses attributable to fluctuations of the U.S. dollar against the local currencies of certain of the countries in which we operate, as well as interest earned on our invested cash balances, net of bank fees associated with our financing arrangements and interest expense related to our business loan agreement with Northern Bank & Trust Company.